dinhosang/image_visual_comparator/README.md

   - <https://rust-cli.github.io/book/index.html>
 - making cross platform
   - does the fs module handle taking unix style paths and making them work in a windows os ? or does the cli have to do that itself/via a crate ?
+- update pr checks yaml to lock down version of rust used as clippy rules can change from version to version